shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ## Set up S3 proxy

 You will need to deploy an S3 proxy in your VPC to forward traffic to the S3 VPC endpoint.
 We provide both [private](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy.yml) and [public](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy-public.yml) S3 proxy CloudFormation templates as starting points for this purpose.
-These will create the necessary Elastic Cloud Stack (ECS) cluster, ECS service and other resources to run the S3 proxy on AWS Fargate behind an AWS Application Load Balancer (ALB).
+These will create the necessary Elastic Container Service (ECS) cluster and other resources to run the S3 proxy on AWS Fargate behind an AWS Application Load Balancer (ALB).

 ### Make the Docker image available from a private AWS ECR repository